green-coding-solutions/documentation/content/en/docs/installation/installation-windows.md

 127.0.0.1 api.green-coding.internal metrics.green-coding.internal
 ```

-### Enable CGroups v2
+### Enable cgroup v2

+{{< callout context="note" icon="outline/info-circle" >}}
+Since WSL version 2.5.1, cgroup v2 is the standard.
+The following is only relevant, if you use an older WSL version.
+{{< /callout >}}

-This is an optional step, but necessary to be able to get container specific metrics like CPU utilization, memory usage, network transfer and disk I/O (see section [Metric providers](#metric-providers) below for more information).
+cgroup v2 is necessary to be able to get container specific metrics like CPU utilization, memory usage, network transfer and disk I/O (see section [Metric providers](#metric-providers) below for more information).
+If you don't need these metric providers, you can skip this.

 Create the file `%USERPROFILE%\.wslconfig` (or edit it) and add the following content: